ingresso-group/slate/source/includes/_generic_objects.md

 # Generic objects

-There are some objects that are returned as part of several calls, for example cost ranges can be retrieved when you [list events](#list-all-events-or-search-for-events) or when you [list performances](#list-performances).
-These objects are consistent so that you can use a single function to parse them regardless of which API call has returned them.
+There are some objects that are returned as part of several resources, for example cost ranges can be retrieved when you [list events](#events-list) or when you [list performances](#performances-list).
+These objects are consistent so that you can use a single function to parse them regardless of which resource has returned them.

 ## Avail Detail object